jeff-dang/aiboardgame/docs/README.md

 comments into the generated pdf.
 Comments can be set to false so that they do not appear.>

+<None of the files are complete templates.
+You will need to add extra
+information.
+They are just intended to be a starting point.>

 # Documentation folders

 The folders and files for this folder are as follows: